CubicrootXYZ/Buspreise/README.md

 3. Thats it, have fun

 ## Functions
-Your input is always a start and end (start, destination) city and a date (only the day will be used, no time, please provide a datetime object).
+Your input is always a start and end (start, destination) city and a date (please provide a datetime object).

 `getLowestPrice` returns the cheapest connection for the given day.
 `getHighestPrice` returns the most expensive connection for the given day.
+`getNextPrice` returns the next available connection.

 Return Object is a Dict with
 `['price']` price in Euro as a float